ObserveRTC/schemas/npm-lib/README.md

 --- | ---
-transportId (**Mandatory**) | The generated unique identifier of the transport noReport | Flag indicate to not generate report from this sample dtlsState | Represent the current value of the state attribute of the underlying RTCDtlsTransport. iceState | Represent the current value of the state attribute of the underlying RTCIceTransport sctpState | Represents the the current value of the SCTP state of the transport of the SFU
+transportId (**Mandatory**) | The generated unique identifier of the transport noReport | Flag indicate to not generate report from this sample internal | Flag to indicate that the transport is used as an internal transport between SFU instances dtlsState | Represent the current value of the state attribute of the underlying RTCDtlsTransport. iceState | Represent the current value of the state attribute of the underlying RTCIceTransport sctpState | Represents the the current value of the SCTP state of the transport of the SFU